Pharmaceutical Marketing Strategies

-Pharmaceutical marketing is the practice of advertising drugs and treatments to healthcare providers (HCPs - both individuals and organizations) and consumers.
+Pharmaceutical marketing is the practice of advertising drugs and treatments to healthcare providers (HCPs - both individual healthcare professionals and organizations) and consumers.
 The latter is strictly regulated in most countries, which presents many challenges.
-Currently, only two countries allow direct-to-consumer advertising (DTCA) of prescription drugs: the United States and New Zealand.
+Currently, only two countries allow direct to consumer advertising (DTCA) of prescription drugs: the United States and New Zealand.
 For example, the ability to use value claims in ads is restricted, limiting the viability of the traditional marketing style of communication.

 Five Challenges of Pharmaceutical Organizations That Can Be Addressed by Adopting Digital-First Strategies

-Digital marketing creates new possibilities for pharma brands.
-What challenges are unique to the industry, and how can digital marketing help brands overcome those challenges?
+Digital marketing strategies create new possibilities for pharmaceutical companies.
+What challenges are unique to the pharmaceutical industry, and how can digital marketing help brands overcome those challenges?

 Lack of data in a crowded space

-Modern digital marketing methods are becoming mainstream in pharma marketing; simply using digital channels is no longer enough.
+Modern digital marketing methods are becoming mainstream in pharmaceutical marketing; simply using digital channels is no longer enough.

 How do you stand out from the crowd?
-By creating a better workflow of gathering data and using it to adjust strategy.
+By creating a better workflow of gathering data and using it to adjust your pharmaceutical marketing strategy.